Polish Australians: History

+Demographics

 Melbourne

 Melbourne, Victoria, has the largest Polish population in Australia which comprises a large part of the city's eclectic multicultural community.
 In 1986, the state of Victoria accounted for 36.4 percent of Australia's Polish-born population compared with 25.8 percent of the national population.
-A vast majority of these immigrants reside in Melbourne's south-east, in suburbs such as Bentleigh and Caulfield.
+A vast majority of these immigrants reside in Melbourne's south-east or north-west, in suburbs such as Rowville, St. Albans, Sunshine, Dandenong and Yarraville, as well as the City of Greater Geelong.

 The largest portion of Melbourne's Polish population immigrated to the city after the Second World War, with the second largest influx occurring in the 1980s.
 However, Melbourne's Polish history goes back much further than the 1940s, with a Polish Relief Fund and a Polish Society both established in the city as early as 1863.
 A "Polish Festival @ Federation Square" has been yearly event there since 2004.